fegastal/42SP-Labs-Notes/README.md

 <a href=""><img src="https://github.com/fegastal/42SP-Labs-Notes/blob/main/documents/image/frequency_table.png" alt="Frequency Table"></a>

-🐾 2 | Building a Binary Tree
+🐾 2 | Sorted Linked List

 After going through our text relying on a frequency table for each element that occurs in our text, in this step we group the symbols according to frequency.